 After purchasing Kaiser in 1970, American Motors used its own inline six-cylinder engine during the 1970's, and American General built versions (up to DJ-5M) into the 1980's, using other engines.
 The extended radiator guard necessary to accommodate the larger engines gave it a "bullnose" look.

-Mark lists other changes AM General made to the postal Jeep: they initially had no rear wheel openings, but at some time in late '70 the rear wheel cutout was added to make it easier to remove the wheels.
-Also during '70 the tail lights moved from high mounted square taillights to round cutout lights with separate amber rear signal lights.
+Mark lists other changes AM General made to the postal Jeep: they initially had no rear wheel openings, but at some time in late '70 the rear wheel cutout was added to make it easier to remove the wheels, and the high-mounted square taillights became round cutout lights with separate amber rear signal lights.

 This undated photo also shows further changes: projecting handles on the doors, fender-mounted front turn signals, wiper motor moved inside, and ventilators on the cowl and roof.
 See below for the various drive trains used through 1984.

 Over 150,000 of these Dispatchers may have been built, as well as 35,000 of AM General's FJ-8 and 4,000 FJ-9 postal vans.

 Postal Jeeps were also used in Canada, but many of them were replaced with newer trucks as early as the 1970's.
 The example in this photo was in service on the east coast of Canada into the 1980's, and is now preserved at the Canadian Postal Museum in Ottawa.
 See also a rear view photo and the utilitarian interior (40K JPEGs).